marattm/huit/README.md

     - [x] Display the result with extra information
     - [ ] Highlight the result with the term of the query searched
     - [ ] Enhanced UI
+        - [ ] Session local storage (as long as there is no backend and need to auth)
         - [ ] Better design
         - [ ] More responsive
 - [ ] Backend implementation